milosmns/Timecrypt/README.md

 git pull -s subtree web-client master
 ```

-Any help on building an Android or an iOS app is appreciated.
-Also any Slack enthusiasts wanting Timecrypt integration
-are welcome to join :)
+Any help on building an iOS app is appreciated.
+Also any Slack enthusiasts wanting Timecrypt integration are welcome to join :)